froboy/yusaopeny_docs/content/en/docs/wiki/Open-Y-2.0-root-YAML-files.md

 #### Properties of packages:

 - **name** (required) - a human-friendly name of the package.
-- **description** (required) - a short description of the package features to show up on the Y USA Open Y Extend page.
+- **description** (required) - a short description of the package features to show up on the YMCA Website Services Extend page.
 - **help** (required) - an HTML markup for the installation via web interface.
 It contains a help message that pops up when the package name is clicked on the `Select installation type` step.
 - **modules** (required) - a list of Drupal modules that are associated with the package.
 When the package is installed/uninstalled the associated modules are installed/uninstalled respectively.
 When a website is installed via web interface all the available packages are listed there but split into two groups - the ones that are to be installed (associated with the selected package) and all the rest.

 ### openy.theme.yml

-The file defines which Y USA Open Y themes are available for installation when a website is being installed.
+The file defines which YMCA Website Services themes are available for installation when a website is being installed.

-If an Y USA Open Y site is installed using Drush then the theme can be specified by an optional argument for the `drush site-install` command ([Installation with Drush](https://github.com/YCloudYUSA/yusaopeny/blob/8.x-2.x/docs/Development/InstallationWithDrush.md)):
+If an YMCA Website Services site is installed using Drush then the theme can be specified by an optional argument for the `drush site-install` command ([Installation with Drush](https://github.com/YCloudYUSA/yusaopeny/blob/8.x-2.x/docs/Development/InstallationWithDrush.md)):

 ```
   drush site-install openy \